 Sufferers might remember brief parts of a dream which is often steeped in fear and danger.
 Whether you’ve experienced it yourself or have had to comfort a loved one, you’ll know that it takes some time to calm down after night terrors.

 Night terrors occur during slow-wave sleep and most commonly in the first third of the night.
 That being said, episodes can happen during other stages of the sleep cycle.
-Compared to children and teens, adults have a stronger chance of remembering the associated dream.
+Compared to children and teens, adults have a higher chance of remembering the associated dream.

 From one end of the scale to the other, sleep paralysis is a sleep disorder associated with not being able to move your body at all.
-Known as recurrent isolated sleep paralysis, it can occur at two different times: when waking up from sleep (called postdormital or hypnopompic), or when attempting to sleep (called predormital or hypnagogic).
+Known as recurrent isolated sleep paralysis, it can occur at two times: when waking up from sleep (called postdormital or hypnopompic), or when attempting to sleep (called predormital or hypnagogic).

 When we’re unable to move, the natural reaction is to panic.
 You may also hallucinate during the experience; you’ll hear, see, or feel things that aren’t present.

-For most people, sleep paralysis first starts in the teenage years.
+For most people sleep paralysis first starts in the teenage years.
 As we enter our 20s and 30s, it becomes more prominent and may continue into later years.

-From this point, the child is taught to recognize a full bladder, and delay urination while awake.
-Eventually, this skill will pass across to their sleep too.
+From this point the child is taught to recognize a full bladder and delay urination while awake.
+Eventually this skill will pass across to their sleep too.
 The more advanced children are in their development, the more likely they are to succeed in this area.

-There are two different types of bedwetting;
+There are two types of bedwetting:

 REM Sleep Behavior Disorder (RBD)

-During the episode, the movements will match the dream.
-Over time, the issue tends to get worse.
+During the episode the movements will match the dream.
+Over time the issue tends to get worse.
 While it might start with small amounts of activity, the disorder can quickly escalate to violent episodes.
-In many cases, the milder stages are ignored, and the problem only gets attention once a partner (or the sufferer) is hurt or the movements get particularly intense.
+In many cases the milder stages are ignored, and the problem only gets attention once a partner (or the sufferer) is hurt or the movements get particularly intense.

-How Does RBD Work?
+How does RBD work?

 What’s the difference between sleep hallucinations and dreaming?
 This is an interesting question, and it’s easy to confuse the two.
 There are similarities between hallucinations and nightmares, but you generally know that you’ve been asleep after a nightmare.
-However, even with complex visual sleep hallucinations with stationary images of people or animals, we don’t recall being in the middle a the dream after waking up.
-Fortunately, these stationary image hallucinations are less common.
+However, even with complex visual sleep hallucinations with stationary images of people or animals, we don’t recall being in the middle of a dream after waking up.
+Fortunately these stationary image hallucinations are less common.

 Sleep hallucinations can happen as we’re about to fall asleep or just after waking up.
 If you’ve experienced hallucinations during the day, this suggests narcolepsy.
 When people have narcolepsy, they can have episodes of sleep paralysis, sleep attacks, and hypnagogic hallucinations at any time.

-Whether we’re falling asleep, waking up, or are in the middle of our sleep, nightmares are never welcome.
+Whether we’re falling asleep, waking up, or in the middle of sleep, nightmares are never welcome.
 However, if nightmares occur frequently and wake you up in the middle of the night, they are considered a sleep disorder.

 Perhaps the biggest issue with nightmares is that they can feel so real; as the episode progresses and becomes more alarming, we eventually wake up.
-Normally, the nightmare will involve some form of imminent physical danger and it commonly occurs towards the end of our sleep.
+Normally the nightmare will involve some form of imminent physical danger and commonly occurs towards the end of our sleep.
 When we should be resting, we’re sitting up feeling angry, anxious, scared, embarrassed, and even disgusted.

 For a dream to be classed as a nightmare, there’s one important factor; it needs to wake us up.
 When we don’t wake up, this is actually just a bad dream.
 For people who have experienced multiple nightmares in the same night, often with similar themes, this is yet another reason why it’s so hard to get back to sleep (they don’t want to go through it again).

-For people with PTSD and other trauma-related problems, nightmares can come earlier in the night and at other stages of the sleep cycle.
+For people with PTSD and other trauma related problems nightmares can come earlier in the night and at other stages of the sleep cycle.

-People with sleep talking disorder can experience an episode in any stage of the sleep cycle including NREM sleep and REM sleep.
+People with sleep talking can experience an episode in any stage of the sleep cycle including NREM sleep and REM sleep.

 - Sleep talking can run in families